 The joining fee is a nonrefundable, one-time fee that is paid upon joining.
 As long as the membership remains continuous, the joining fee is only paid once.
 You may divide the joining fee into four monthly payments at the start of your membership.

 If you discontinue your membership before completing all four payments, you will continue to be drafted for the remainder of the joining fee until paid in full.
-If a member rejoins within six months, the joining fee is waived.
+As of January 2020, if a member rejoins within three months, the joining fee is waived.

 The joining fee is based on your membership type.
 If you upgrade your membership within the first six months, you will be responsible for the difference in the joining fee.
 In addition, no refunds will be issued for a membership downgrade.